GrottoPress/mel/README.md

 This makes *Redis* the *source of truth* for schedules, allowing to easily scale out *Mel* to multiple instances (called *workers*), or replace or stop workers without losing schedules.

+*Mel* supports bulk scheduling, and is able to push multiple jobs atomically, avoiding *N* queries.

 ### Types of tasks

 1. **Instant Tasks:** These are tasks that run only once after they are scheduled, either immediately or at some specified time in the future.